OSC4R-445/css-preprocessors-Cadif1/README.en.md

 ### 📝 Execution Instructions
 1. Install Node.js and Sass:

-Once Node.js is installed from its website, run the following command:
+Once Node.js is installed from its website, run the following command: `npm install -g sass`

+> Run it from the **CursoCADI** folder.

+> Make sure to execute it as administrator.